READ TIME – 2 MINUTES

 You can take advantage of this, but you’ll need to prepare now.
 You’ll need to plan a campaign that can run with minimal resources (as the office may be shut) and be as automated as possible.
 You can schedule some targeted advertising, make sure there’s plenty of info on the job ad – as there won’t be anyone around to provide further details – and have processes in place to receive applications.

 If it all feels like a rush at this time of year, AvA-V can work with you to hone and streamline your recruitment strategy and processes.
-With our help, you’ll have a bespoke plan in place for the whole of 2020, one that delivers the talent you need without that last-minute scramble.
-Get in touch to find out more.
+With our help, you’ll have a bespoke plan in place for the whole of the year.
+One that delivers the talent you need without that last-minute scramble.